-If you or your loved one has been arrested for DUI in Georgia, you need to contact an experienced DUI defense attorney in Atlanta.
+If you or your loved one has been arrested for DUI in Georgia, you need to contact an experienced DUI defense attorney ASAP.

 The Cops Will Notice You’ve Been Drinking Right Away

-Some of the signs that you’ve driving while under the influence include:
+Some of the signs that you’ve driven while under the influence include:

 - Your eyes are bloodshot